We are pleased to announce the new dates for this event: 4 - 8 September 2023. Registration will open later this month, stay tuned!

-The course is fully booked!
-Nevertheless, you are most welcome to register for this event, and accordingly, we will place you in a waiting list.
-Should any of the registered participants cancel his/her registration (which is quite common), we will notify you and ask you whether you would still like to participate in this event.
+Should the event be fully booked, we will place you in a waiting list and notify you.
+In this case, if any of the registered participants cancel his/her registration (which is quite common), we will notify you and ask you whether you would still like to participate in this event.
 If we do not contact you again with respect to this event, you may assume that no vacancies have arisen.

 Soils deliver a range of soil functions; primary productivity, nutrient cycling, a habitat for biodiversity, water regulation and purification and the breakdown of soil organic matter, which can contribute to climate regulation.